 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of diabetes, an underactive thyroid, heart problems (eg, heart blood vessel problems), gallbladder problems (eg, gallstones), pancreatitis, kidney or liver problems, or muscle problems
+- if you have a history of diabetes, an underactive thyroid, heart problems (eg, heart blood vessel problems), gallbladder problems (eg, gallstones), pancreatitis, liver problems, or muscle problems

 - if you have a history of blood clots in your veins (deep vein thrombosis or pulmonary embolism)